This is what I got

 [CODE]sudo service FOGMulticastManager stop

-sudo service FOGMulticastManager start[/CODE](sudo service FOGMulticastManager restart will not do it).
+sudo service FOGMulticastManager start[/CODE]

 Have you tried to change fog menu exiting style?